-Due Date: Before noon time of Wed Apr 22, 2015.
+Due Date: Before noon time of Fri Dec 4, 2015.
 (Penalties in Handout 1.)

-1 Part 0: Primary function (18 points)
+1 Part 0: Primary function (16 points)

-You will create a text-based M-file named (Rule 1) p2\WXYZ.m where WXYZ are as specified in Rule 1.
+You will create a text-based M-file named (Rule 1) p3_WXYZ.m where WXYZ are as specified in Rule 1.
 Always use semicolons to suppress output.
 10 points may get deducted for every semicolon that is missing in the code.

-1. First 4 lines of M-file (7 points).
+- 1. First 4 lines of M-file (7 points).
 The first and fourth line of this M-file are going to be empty MATLAB comment lines.
-The second line will contain in the form of a MATLAB comment the words P2 (capitalized), the course prefix and number (capital-case), and the last four digits of your NJIT ID.
+The second line of the M-file will contain in the form of a MATLAB comment the name of the file in question i.e. p3_WXYZ.m with the first character, the p, separated with two (2) spaces from the MATLAB comment symbol.
 The third line will contain in the form of a MATLAB comment, your first name (lower-case) and then your last name (capitalized).
-If you have more than one first/given names connect them with a dash(-), not an underscore \.
-Any number of 1 or 2 spaces may be used to delimit any two of the items described and/or the MATLAB comment symbol.

-2. (Primary) Function and its definition (11 points for 11 lines).
+If you have more than one first/given names connect them with a dash(-), not an underscore .
+Any number of 1 or 2 spaces may be used to delimit any two of the items described and/or the MATLAB comment symbol on line 3. - 2.
+(Primary) Function and its definition (9 points for 9 lines).
 The fifth line would contain the definition of the primary function of this file.
 It returns no values and has only one parameter NN.
 You should be able to figure out what the name of this function should be.
 From this point one we REFER to the lines of the primary function in the items below, not to the lines of the M-file.
-The 11 points assigned to this item 2 are shared among these other lines that describe primary function code.
+The 9 points assigned to this item 2 are shared among these other lines that describe primary function code.
 Thus "first line" below in item 3 would refer to the first line of the primary function after its definition that is not empty: this might be the sixth line of the file.
-Empty lines (not empty comment lines) that you will be instructed to use won't be included into the count.

-3. First line of (primary) function.
-It uses an fprintf statement to print your last name first fully capitalized in a box of width 20 right justified, followed by a single space, and then one (and only one) of your other given names in a box of width 15 right justified, followed by a single space, and then the last four digits of your NJIT ID in a box of width 7 as a decimal integer, left-justified.
+Empty lines (not empty comment lines) that you will be instructed to use won't be included into the count. - 3.
+First line of (primary) function.
+It uses an fprintf statement to print your last name first, fully capitalized in a box of width 20 right justified, followed by a single space, and then one (and only one) of your other given names (lower-case) in a box of width 15 right justified, followed by a single space, and then the last four digits of your NJIT ID in a box of width 7 as a decimal integer, left-justified.
 The fprintf statement should eventually move the cursor/prompt to the next line after it does what it is supposed to do.
-Make sure that the fprintf has 4 arguments.
+Make sure that the fprintf has 4 input arguments.
 Leave an empty line after the fprintf statement before you go to the second line of the primary function.